Moxin1986/Perioperative-stroke-risk-tool/README.md

 ## Overview

-The major surgery Perioperative Stroke Risk Assessment Tool is an evidence-based, web-based clinical decision support system designed to predict the risk of perioperative stroke in patients undergoing major surgical procedures.
+The Major Surgery Perioperative Stroke Risk Assessment Tool is an evidence-based, web-based clinical decision support system designed to predict the risk of perioperative stroke in patients undergoing major surgical procedures.
 This calculator implements a validated logistic regression model derived from comprehensive Nationwide Readmissions Database analysis, providing real-time risk assessment with confidence intervals and evidence-based clinical recommendations.

 ## Clinical Significance